oauthlib/oauthlib/docs/oauth2/grants/grants.rst

 Naturally, OAuth 2 allows for extension grant types to be defined and OAuthLib attempts to cater for easy inclusion of this as much as possible.

+OAuthlib also offers hooks for registering your own custom validations for use with the existing grant type handlers (:py:meth:`oauthlib.oauth2.AuthorizationCodeGrant.register_authorization_validator`).
+In some situations, this may be more convenient than subclassing or writing your own extension grant type.

 Certain grant types allow the issuing of refresh tokens which will allow a client to request new tokens for as long as you as provider allow them too.
 In general, OAuth 2 tokens should expire quickly and rather than annoying the user